dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 ### Const and Aliasing

-Here, we will look at an example why requiring `const` does guarantee that the context has control over the type of parameters in the functional.
+Here, we will look at an example why requiring `const` does in fact guarantee that the context has control over the type of parameters in the functional.

 First, we will have a look at regular pointer aliasing;